-During the last few months, like many people, we at Enact Solutions have been following the news intently and were devastated to learn that not only are healthcare workers more at risk from Covid-19 because of their exposure levels, but that disproportionate numbers of BAME (Black, Asian and Minority Ethnic people) healthcare workers have died from Covid-19.
+During the last few months, like many people, we at Enact Solutions have been following the news intently and were devastated to learn that not only are healthcare workers more at risk from Covid-19 because of their exposure levels, but that disproportionate numbers of Black, Asian and Minority Ethnic (BAME) healthcare workers have died from Covid-19.

 In April 2020, a study was published in the Health Service Journal which looked at 119 NHS staff members who had died from Covid-19.

 The study found that 63% of those 119 staff were of BAME background.
 This is despite BAME staff members making up only 21% of NHS employees.

 When we were approached by an NHS Trust, asking how best to support BAME colleagues through the Covid-19 pandemic, we set to work.

 We interviewed BAME staff, to better understand the emotional complexities and write authentic drama for training.
 We researched the complexity of organising staff rotas, with regards to people’s specialities, additional Covid-19 precautions and staff risk levels and created the following scenario:

 A black nurse has a conversation with her white supervisor.
 She expresses her concerns about the inequality the above study has highlighted, the increased risk to her and her family’s health and the mix of emotions she is feeling around the whole pandemic.
 This is juxtaposed with her love for her job, and her patients.